vene/vene.github.io/content/pages/index.md

 # Allow me to introduce myself
 <img style="float: right" src="vlad-niculae.jpg" alt="Vlad Niculae" />

-Welcome, traveller, to my page.
+Welcome, traveler, to my page.
 Enjoy your brief stay while you get to know me!

 My name is Vlad and I'm a PhD student in Computer Science